-“With our current agro-industrial system, for every one calorie of food we eat, ten calories of fossil fuels are expended in producing it.”
+“For every one calorie of food we eat, ten calories of fossil fuels are expended in producing it”

 “A plant-based diet is generally best for most people.
 So much so that, in many cases, health care practitioners would be more effective by prescribing produce, not pills.
 And when cooking, it is a good idea to cook by color.
 Making sure that there is a broad range of colors on the plate is a simple way to ensure you’re eating a variety of naturally occurring substances that boost immunity and prevent a range of illnesses. ”

 I cried out,

 “What about garlic?
 Garlic rules!
 It has great health benefits.
 And more importantly, garlic is a winner, ‘cause from a distance, you look thinner.”

 I made my case.

 Garlic has been recognized as a wonderful health aid long before writer Bram Stoker introduced the modern legend of the ‘vampire’ — a beast repelled by garlic — to the public with his 1897 novel Dracula.
 In the book, Van Helsing uses garlic as a protective agent.
 It’s believed that Stoker lifted that idea from garlic’s many medicinal purposes, particularly as a repellent of blood-sucking mosquitos.

 “All kidding aside, I have read recently about big changes in food shopping behavior.
 Big Food is getting bigtime nervous.
 Sales of processed and packaged ‘food products’ are plunging because shoppers are rapidly losing interest in what food manufacturers have to offer.”

 Frozen dinners and sugary breakfast cereals are also losing their appeal.
 Shoppers are slowly turning away from these kinds of processed foods as they are learning more about their questionable ingredients, high sugar and sodium content, and lack of nutritional value.